Olumuyiwaray/blog-api/README.md

 ## Configuration

-- Modify src/config/config.ts for for app specific configurations.
+- Modify src/config/config.ts for app specific configurations.

 - Update database credentials and other settings in the .env file.